thomasdenney/equivalent/readme.md

 Swift has encouraged many developers to consider Cocoa and Cocoa Touch development, but the vast majority of resources are still written in Objective-C. This page summarises many common patterns in both languages to make it easier for developers reading Objective-C code to write Swift code (or vice versa!).

+Please note that this is a living document that I will add to over time.
+If you have a common pattern that you feel should be in here, please create an issue or do a pull request.

 ##Basics

 ###Hello, world!